Quench Your Desire for Meaning

 “The Quench Project started with a question: how could I use my God-given gifts to further my mission on Earth?
 I raised money through Kickstarter to pay for my trip to Haiti in November of 2014, where I took photos, shot video and made sketches.
 Watermissions International and The Bread of Life Orphanage will be receiving 50% of the net profits from the project.”

 Renown Charleston artist, Robert Maniscalco, best known for his distinctive commission portrait work and Fine Art has created a series of paintings, called “The Quench Project” from his vision trip to Haiti.
 Advanced copies of “Quench,” are available to the media on request.
 Quench is set for release in November, 2015.
-As part of The Quench Project, Robert is also finishing a short documentary, called “Out of the Darkness,” which is now available on Youtube and Amazon Prime.
+As part of The Quench Project, Robert is also finishing a short documentary, called “Out of the Darkness,” which will be available on youtube.

 “The Quench Project” explores alternatives to societal ideas about beauty, tragedy and survival.
 Robert has created a series of 14 paintings, with others in the planning stages.
 His theme is the resilient nature of humans to rise “out of the darkness.”
 One purpose of the project is to create awareness around the water crisis many are facing in the world right now.